Test particles in Kaluza-Klein models: Introduction and overview of results

 It also turns out that the phenomenon of geodesic mass variation had been previously noticed in the Kaluza-Klein literature.
 Specifically, in studies of the 5D model, with $K= \mathrm{U}(1)$ and mass variation coming from a non-constant size of the internal circle \cite{Kovacs, GK, CP, CE, LM}.
-In that electromagnetic setting, however, it was mainly regarded as a difficulty of Kaluza-Klein theory.
+In that electromagnetic setting, however, it was regarded as an undesirable difficulty of Kaluza-Klein theory.
 Rest mass variation is not observed in real electromagnetic interactions, so it was not easy to offer a physical understanding of the phenomenon.
 Arguments were proposed to avoid it or find alternative interpretations \cite{SW, Mi}.
+Another example was described in \cite{Feher}, where $K$ is a group manifold with variable size and fixed, bi-invariant geometry.
+Still, the physical meaning of mass variation remained unclear.

-A wider perspective seems to be useful in this instance.
-For higher-dimensional $K$ it becomes possible to distinguish the separate effects on geodesics of electromagnetic-like gauge fields, non-abelian massless gauge fields, massive gauge fields and Higgs-like scalars.
+A wider perspective seems to be key in this instance.
+For a higher-dimensional $K$ with richer geometry, it becomes possible to distinguish the separate effects on geodesics caused by electromagnetic-like gauge fields, non-abelian massless gauge fields, massive gauge fields and Higgs-like scalars.
 And when one recognizes that the only fields able to change the mass of a test particle are the massive gauge fields (such as the weak force field) and the Higgs-like scalars, a natural physical interpretation emerges.
-The phenomenon of geodesic mass variation seems to describe the physical fact that interactions mediated by massive bosons are able to change the mass of particles.
+The phenomenon of geodesic mass variation seems to describe the physical fact that interactions mediated by massive fields and massive bosons are able to change the mass of particles.

-In the geodesic model all internal motion corresponds to mass in four dimensions, but electromagnetic charge is related to the component of internal momentum along a specific Killing direction inside $K$.
-So in this model there can be mass without charge, but not the other way around, which fits observation.
+What about charge?
+In the geodesic model, all internal motion is perceived as mass in four dimensions, but electromagnetic charge is related to the component of internal momentum along a specific Killing direction inside $K$.
+So, in this model, there can be mass without charge, but not the other way around, which fits observation.
 The independent existence of mass and charge can occur only when the dimension of $K$ is greater than one.
-Otherwise there is no meaningful distinction between the internal momentum and its component along the Killing field.
+Otherwise, there is no meaningful distinction between the internal momentum and its component along the Killing field.